PathwayCommons/guide/_primers/statistics/multiple_testing.md

 ## <a href="#hypothesisTestingErrors" name="hypothesisTestingErrors">II.
 Hypothesis testing errors</a>

-Hypothesis testing represents a gatekeeper of sorts for much of the knowledge appearing in scientific publications.
+For better or worse, hypothesis testing as it is known today represents a gatekeeper for much of the knowledge appearing in scientific publications.
 A considered review of hypothesis testing is beyond the scope of this primer and we refer the reader elsewhere (Whitley 2002a).
 Below we provide an intuitive example that introduces the various concepts we will need for a more rigorous description of error control in [section III](#multipleTestingControl).

 ### Example 1: A coin flip